How To Open A Dispensary In New Jersey

 When you are looking to open a cannabis business in New Jersey, one of the most important considerations is location.
-There are particular municipalities where they have implemented an outright ban on all licenses of cannabis business.
-The CRC will only license cannabis enterprises that have municipal backing, zoning approval, and are operating in accordance with municipal regulations.
+There are particular municipalities where they have implemented an outright ban on all licenses of cannabis businesses.
+The CRC will only license cannabis enterprises that have municipal backing and zoning approval and are operating in accordance with municipal regulations.
 This means you might find it a challenge to set up recreational or medical cannabis businesses here.

 According to an analysis of ordinances, more than 400 municipalities in New Jersey have decided not to participate in the recreational marijuana industry.
 They have passed ordinances that ban cultivation facilities, manufacturers, distributors, delivery services, and dispensaries.

 Only 98 municipalities passed ordinances that allowed legal weed dispensaries inside their borders.
 Most of them were in South Jersey and Central Jersey.